More charges for Penn Township double murder suspect's alleged shooting spree

 Katona, 54, is a former national leader of the Pagans motorcycle gang and spent more than five years in a federal prison for his role in a 2002 brawl with Hell's Angels at the "Hellraiser Ball" in Long Island, N.Y.
 One person was killed and 10 were hospitalized.

 At 12:50 a.m., McKenzie reported, Steban arrived at Katona's Hempfield home and fired at least 18 rounds from an AR-15 rifle.
-McKenzie said troopers collected multiple empty casings apparently fired from a .223 caliber rifle at the residence.
+McKenzie said troopers collected multiple empty casings apparently fired from a .223-caliber rifle, which is consistent with the AR-15, at the residence.

-McKenzie also said Steban showed no remorse for the spree during the interview, especially toward Katona.
+McKenzie also said that during the interview, Steban showed no remorse for the spree, especially toward Katona.

 "'I'd do it right now if he came into this room,'" McKenzie quoted Steban as referring to killing Katona.

-Katona's wife, Sheri, on Wednesday told the Tribune-Review that she does not know why they were targeted.
+Katona's wife, Sheri, on Wednesday told the Tribune-Review she does not know why they were targeted.

 "We don't know Victor Steban, never met him and have no link to him.
 We want the public to know we simply do not know this guy," she said.